nariakiiwatani/ofaddons_cp2local/readme.md

 So you may have to do it by yourself or with ProjectGenerator.

 ## Change log
-1/29/2016 asking for cloning from github repo when an addon is not found on local 1/29/2016 initial commit
+9/30/2016 prevent from copying when local folder already exists 1/29/2016 asking for cloning from github repo when an addon is not found on local 1/29/2016 initial commit